-There are six (6) basic types of SEO, and each one serves a different purpose.
+There are six (6) basic types of SEO services and techniques, and each one serves a different purpose.
 All six types of SEO can be combined to help your website rank above your competitors and earn more money from your website.

 This article will show you the different kinds of SEO, what it takes to develop each type, which types of SEO you should ignore right now, which one to pay more attention to, and which to invest in the most.